This post has information on the:

 Salento is a charming town situated in the north-east of the department of Quindio, Colombia.
 The town preserved vibrant colonial architecture and has a quiet way about its roads and households.
 Its beautiful colors and the nearby Cocora Valley are some of the most visited sights in Colombia.

 However, I realized with a recent trip that there wasn’t explicit information on buses from Salento to Medellin.
 Even locals tell me that there isn’t a direct bus that goes from Salento to Medellin.

 First, let’s map out the location of Salento.

-Although the Salento-Medellin bus ride is said to take 6 hours, it took me about 9 hours to arrive in Medellin.
+Although the Salento-Medellin bus ride is said to take 6 hours, it took me about 9 hours to arrive at Terminal del Sur in Medellin.
 The traffic on the mountain ways was hideous!
 Nonetheless, the bus, like most in Colombia, was quite comfortable.

 As with the journey from Salento to Medellin, the only bus operator that helps with getting from Medellin to Salento is Flota Occidental.
 These Medellin Salento autobuses leave from the Terminal del Sur in Medellin at 09:00 am, 11:00 am and 13:00pm.

 It stops in Pereira along the route and costs COP 47,000 (US 15) for a one-way trip.
 You can also hop onto the same bus from Pereira to Medellin if you so wish.

 The bus will arrive at the Salento Transport Office, it is best to grab a jeep to transport yourself to the hostel.
 However, a 10-minute walk will bring you into the town center, where most hostels and hotels are located